hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

 Are you looking for a new tent and want to know which one is the best solo backpacking tent?
 Well, the best 1-person tent can be a different one in different environments and situations.
 Are you planning a trip to remote areas?
 Do you want to use your tent during the winter?
 Or are you an ultralight aficionado?

-I would like to give an overview about the best solo backpacking tents available for 2016.
+I would like to give an overview about the best solo backpacking tents which we have selected for 2016.
 It's important to know that each tent is made for a specific purpose so there is no one tent fits all tent.
-Some also prefer to sleep in a tarp rather than in a tent.
-However, I will not include any tarps in this article.
+Just as a side note - I have not included tarps in my selection.

 We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we are not able to test every product, we follow the market quite closely and compare the specifications of new products as you can see in the list below.
 The links on this site contain affiliate links.